-which defined the phase-field $\alpha$ deformation gradient interacting with phase-field $\beta$ (pairwise phase-field deformation gradient) as a function of the jump between.
-Thus, the pairwise deformation gradients of the phase-field $\alpha$ with respect to $\beta$ and vice versa read
+which defines the phase-field $\alpha$ strain interacting with phase-field $\beta$ (pairwise phase-field strain) as a function of the strain jump between this pair.
+The pairwise strain of the phase-field $\alpha$ with respect to $\beta$ and vice versa can be reformulated as